 Media Contact: Angela Keller-Herzog

 Liz is the founding Chair of CAFES and served as the co-chair of CAFES from 2015-to 2020, prior to the incorporation of CAFES in January 2021.
+As of May 2022, Liz stepped down as Chair of the Board and now serves as a Member and Strategic Advisor.
 She is an activist passionate about collective efforts to address climate change, protect nature and wage peace for all people and our planet.
 She serves as vice-president on the board of Lowertown Community Association, as a founding director serving on the steering committee of Ecology Ottawa, working to make Ottawa the green capital of Canada, and serves on the board of Succession, a charity dedicated to supporting the environment.
 She served as Director of the Nobel Women’s Initiative, an organization of Nobel Peace Laureates amplifying feminist peace movements globally from 2006-2021and previously served as Coordinator of the International Campaign to Ban Landmines.
 She lived in Thailand and Cambodia for 10 years, where she worked extensively with local peace and justice advocacy organizations and co-founded the Coalition for Peace and Reconciliation.
 She found her home in Ottawa in 2005.

 Dinah moved to Centertown in 1984 and has continued to live here, except for some time in Sandy Hill while attending UOttawa.
 She studied Commerce and has worked in financial management for the majority of her career.
 She was the treasurer on the Bike Ottawa Board of Directors for many years and has also worked as a volunteer with Epilepsy Ottawa and the March of Dimes, helping people with disabilities find work so they can live independently in the community.
 Most recently, she has been involved with the Centretown Citizens Community Association.
 She is an active member of the Trees, Greenspaces and Sustainability Committee and the Dundonald Park Gardening Group.
 She was previously on the Board and Head Gardener in Dundonald Park.
 I helped to establish the Off-Bank Community Garden and I work with local Community Gardens to ensure they have beautiful pollinator plots to attract bees and butterflies, which will enhance their food crops.
 Her primary passion is pollinators.
 She is an experienced beekeeper and educator and has delivered presentations and workshops about beekeeping and native pollinators.
 Dinah has beehives in three locations and is working on a pilot project with CCOC to install rooftop beehives in Centretown.
 She has been engaged with the CAFES network for several years and looks forward to the exciting work to come with CAFES.